 I started learning Mandarin two years ago.
-I had moved to this beautiful, yet understated country called Taiwan, and not learning to read and speak the local language would have been an opportunity lost.
+I had moved to this beautiful, yet understated city called Taipei, and not learning to read and speak the local language would have been an opportunity lost.

 Learning any alien language well into our adulthood can be challenging.
 It is a never-ending roller-coaster of joy and frustration.
 My personal journey of learning Mandarin taught me more than just the language; it helped me draw parallels with key management insights that I have gathered over the years.

 The same could be said of learning any new language, but the enigma and expanse of Mandarin makes the journey all the more special.

 1. Understand the crux, tune out the rest

 When it comes to the layers of a language, Mandarin is in another league of complexity.
 It has four tones, multiple grammatical patterns, thousands of characters, and a traditional Chinese script that looks utterly incomprehensible at the best of times.